Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Experimental Design

-\paragraph{Test Set and Evaluation Metric.} Evaluation is conducted on a held-out test set of 600 tasks (50 per category) balanced across difficulty levels and instruction variants.
-Each model is evaluated by executing its generated code scripts and measuring three criteria: \begin{enumerate} \item \textbf{executability rate}: which determines whether the generated simulation code runs to completion without runtime errors; \item \textbf{output format compliance}: which validates that the program produces the required standardized reporting lines (e.g., average waiting time and utilization) in the correct numerical format; \item \textbf{instruction-code consistency}: which assesses whether the operational logic implemented by the generated code faithfully satisfies the simulation specification described in the instruction. \end{enumerate} The first two criteria are straightforward to evaluate, as both can be automatically evaluated through code execution and output validation in Python environment.
+Each model is evaluated by running its generated code scripts and measuring three criteria: \begin{enumerate} \item \textbf{executability rate}: which determines whether the generated simulation code runs to completion without runtime errors; \item \textbf{output format compliance}: which validates that the program produces the required standardized reporting lines (e.g., average waiting time and utilization) in the correct numerical format; \item \textbf{instruction-mechanism consistency}: which assesses whether the operational logic implemented by the generated code faithfully satisfies the simulation specification described in the instruction. \end{enumerate} The first two criteria are straightforward to evaluate, as both can be automatically evaluated through code execution and output validation in Python environment.
 A code script passes the \textbf{executability} check if it runs to completion within the time limit without raising runtime errors, and passes the \textbf{output format} check if it prints the required output lines, such as \texttt{Average waiting time} and \texttt{Utilization}.
+Because standardized reporting occurs at the end of a successful simulation run, EXE and FMT are expected to be close, although they are not identical when scripts run but violate the required reporting contract.